 "Uh, hello?
 Hey, is this Mr. Smith?"
 The voice on the other end was nervous, slightly hesitant.
 "This is Fazbear Entertainment.
 I'm calling about the night guard position you applied for."

-Mike leaned against the wall, the irony not lost on him.
-Jeremy gets hospitalized by an animatronic, and hours later, Mike gets hired to babysit the same machines.
+Mike leaned against the wall.
+The irony was hard to miss.
+Jeremy gets his head caved in by an animatronic, and a few hours later, they're offering Mike the job of babysitting the same machines.

 *Perfect timing.*